How can we help you?

 Network Innovation Allowance (NIA)

 The NIA was introduced by Ofgem as part of the RIIO-1 price controls in 2013.
-The NIA provides limited funding as a set allowance to the energy networks to fund smaller Research, Development & Demonstration trials between TRL 2 – 8.
-Project must have the potential to facilitate the energy system transition and/or benefit consumers in vulnerable situations and have the potential to deliver a net benefit to consumers.
+The NIA provides limited funding as a set allowance to the energy networks to fund smaller research, development & demonstration trials between TRL 2 – 8.
+Projects must have the potential to facilitate the energy system transition and/or benefit consumers in vulnerable situations and have the potential to deliver a net benefit to consumers.
 This is typically the most accessible fund for SMEs, where they are supported by one or more energy network.

 Strategic Innovation Fund (SIF)